• Skip to primary navigation

 • Preheat oven to 400 F. If you are using a baking stone, place on center rack to heat with oven.

-• If you do not have buttermilk and you will need to sour milk, add two tablespoons of vinegar or lemon juice to just under two cups of milk and allow to sit for five minutes, while you prepare the dry ingredients.
+• If you do not have buttermilk, make soured milk by adding two tablespoons of vinegar or lemon juice to just under two cups of milk and allow to sit for five minutes, while you prepare the dry ingredients.

 • In a large mixing bowl, whisk together flour, baking soda, salt (and sugar if you want to sweeten your bread)